CaptainCodeman/datastore-mapper/readme.md

 I already have my datastore models developed as part of my Go app and don't want to have to re-develop and maintain a Python or Java version as well (and sometimes it's not straightforward to switch between them with different serialization methods etc...).
-The cost of including a whole other language in your solution goes beyond just the code
-- it's the development machine maintenance and all the upgrading, IDE tooling and skills maintenance that go along with it before you get to things like the mental context switching.
+The cost of including a whole other language in your solution goes beyond just the code, it's also the development machine maintenance and all the upgrading, IDE tooling and skills maintenance that go along with it before you get to things like the mental context switching.